Geometry and analysis of contact instantons and entanglement of Legendrian links I: Introduction

 One natural avenue to pursue in the future is to amplify our quantitative study given in the present paper to define the \emph{contact instanton spectral invariants} of general Legendrian links and investigate their entanglement structure.
 We also hope to further apply this machinery to problems of contact topology and thermodynamics.
-(See \cite{bravetti-lopez-nettel,MNSaSc}, for example, in the midst of many articles on contact geometric formulation of thermodynamics in physics literature.
+(See \cite{bravetti-lopez-nettel}, \cite{MNSaSc} and \cite{lim-oh:thermodynamics}, for example, in the midst of many articles on contact geometric formulation of thermodynamics in physics literature.
 Entov and Polterovich applied ideas from contact dynamics to a problem of non-equilibrium thermodynamics in a recent article \cite{entov-polterov:thermodynamics}.)
-Some steps toward this goal and further applications will be given in \cite{oh-yso} and \cite{oh:entanglement2}.
+The first step towards this goal together with some applications is given in \cite{oh-yso:spectral} where Legendrian spectral invariants, the analog of Floer theoretic construction of Lagrangian spectral invariants given in \cite{oh:jdg}, are constructed.
+Further study in general and other applications will be given in \cite{kim-oh:category}, \cite{oh:entanglement2}.

-\begin{rem} Throughout the paper, neither symplectization nor pseudoholomorphic curves in symplectic geometry is involved.
-In Appendix \ref{sec:symplectization}, we compare the Hamiltonian-perturbed contact instanton equation and the projection of the standard Hamiltonian-perturbed Floer trajectory equation of the homogeneous lifting $\widetilde H$ on the symplectization $SM$ of the contact Hamiltonian $H$ on $M$.
-While they coincide when $H = 0$, the two equations provide two different elliptic systems of perturbed contact instanton equations.
-The perturbed equation considered in the present paper is not the reduction of the Floer trajectory equation on the symplectization.
-Further comparison will be given in \cite{oh:perturbed-contacton-bdy-I} where we establish the coercive elliptic estimates for the perturbed equation \eqref{eq:perturbed-contacton-bdy} for the family $J'$ not necessarily of the type given in \eqref{eq:J-prime} so that one cannot convert to the (unperturbed) contact instanton equations by the gauge transformation $\Phi_H$. \end{rem}
+In the present paper, we consider the special family $J'$ given in \eqref{eq:J-prime} so that the perturbed equation \eqref{eq:perturbed-contacton-intro} for the family $J$ can be converted to the (unperturbed) contact instanton equations for $J'$ by the gauge transformation $\Phi_H$ and utilized the analysis established in \cite{oh:contacton-Legendrian-bdy,oh-yso:index} for $H = 0$.
+In \cite{oh:perturbed-contacton-bdy,oh-yso:index}, we establish the coercive elliptic estimates for the perturbed equation \eqref{eq:perturbed-contacton-intro} itself for the general family $J'$ not necessarily of the type given in \eqref{eq:J-prime} so that one cannot convert to the (unperturbed) contact instanton equations by the gauge transformation $\Phi_H$.
+Such an analysis will be important for the general study and applications of the perturbed equation in contact topology such as construction of contact analogs of the spectral invariants \cite{oh:jdg,oh:alan,oh:dmj}, similarly as Floer's Hamiltonian-perturbed Cauchy-Riemann equation does in symplectic topology.